 RESOLVED,

-The GNSO Council hereby validates the proposed CCWG-Accountability-WS2 request for an extension of its mandate and funding for FY18.
+The GNSO Council hereby supports the CCWG-Accountability-WS2 request for an extension of its mandate and funding for FY18.

-The GNSO Council expects to receive regular updates on actual expenditures as tracked against this adopted budget as well as the status of WS2 activities, and reserves the right to provide further input on the budget allocation in relation to the CCWG-Accountability related activities.
+The GNSO Council expects to receive regular updates on actual expenditures as tracked against this adopted budget, as well as the status of WS2 activities.
+Additionally, the GNSO Council reserves the right to provide further input on the budget allocation in relation to the CCWG-Accountability related activities in FY18.

-The GNSO Council expects ICANN staff, including its office of General Counsel, to provide the assistance requested by the CCWG and its working groups in an expeditious, comprehensive, and unbiased manner.
+The GNSO Council expects ICANN staff, including its office of General Counsel, to continue to provide the assistance requested by the CCWG and its working groups in an expeditious, comprehensive, and unbiased manner.

-The GNSO Council expects the CCWG-Accountability and staff to work within the constraints of this approved budget, and that excess costs or requests for additional funding beyond said budget should be recommended by the Legal Committee only when deemed essential to completion of the CCWG's work and objectives.
+The GNSO Council expects the CCWG-Accountability and staff to work within the constraints of the approved budget, and that excess costs or requests for additional funding beyond said budget should be recommended by the Legal Committee only when deemed essential to completion of the CCWG's work and objectives.

 The GNSO Council requests the GNSO Secretariat to communicate this resolution to the CCWG-Accountability Chairs, and to the office of the ICANN CFO.